Cleaning, Picking, and Carding the Wool

 After several hours, I remove the towels and start flipping the wool routinely on the tile floor until it is completely dry.

 At this point, the wool has simply been washed, removing most of the dirt and lanolin.
 But much of the vegetable matter (bits of hay and seeds) still remain.
-If you are interested in the wool at this stage, I usually have some available in my Etsy Shop.

 This is VERY time-consuming and tedious since the sheep accumulate a fair amount of vegetable matter in their fleeces and their wool is notorious for clinging to everything!